unraid/docs/docs/legacy/FAQ/Replacing_a_Data_Drive.md

     parity drive, then proceed to [The parity swap procedure](The_parity_swap_procedure.md).

-- unRAID does not require the replacement drive to be the same size as the old drive being replaced.
+- Unraid does not require the replacement drive to be the same size as the old drive being replaced.
 It CANNOT be smaller, but it CAN be a larger drive, up to the size of the parity drive.
-If too large, unRAID has a special two-step 'Parity Swap' procedure (often called the 'swap-disable') that will use a larger than parity drive to first upgrade the parity drive then replace the old drive with the old parity drive.
+If too large, Unraid has a special two-step 'Parity Swap' procedure (often called the 'swap-disable') that will use a larger than parity drive to first upgrade the parity drive then replace the old drive with the old parity drive.

-- If you are here because you have a disabled drive, and you have already checked the syslog and SMART report (or got instruction from the unRAID forums), and are SURE that the drive is good, then you can use the procedures below to rebuild it onto itself (below, consider the 'old drive' to be the 'new drive').
+- If you are here because you have a disabled drive, and you have already checked the syslog and SMART report (or got instruction from the Unraid forums), and are SURE that the drive is good, then you can use the procedures below to rebuild it onto itself (below, consider the 'old drive' to be the 'new drive').
 There is a similar procedure just for this though -\> [Re-enable the